-Allowances 31 December 2022 comprise management judgements of EUR 24.9m (9.6) covering projected loan losses not yet covered by the IFRS 9 model and identified issues in the IFRS 9 model to be later covered in model updates.
+1 Allowances 31 December 2023 comprise cyclical management judgement allowances of EUR 11.1m (10.1) covering projected loan losses not yet covered by the IFRS 9 model.
+Structural management judgment allowances covering identified issues in the IFRS 9 model, related to non-performing loans, were reallocated and included in the collective models process in 2023.
+Amount of structural management judgments was EUR 14.8m at the end of 2022.